mahmedmo/Reccify/README.md

 # reccify
 # Music Recommendation App

-Welcome to the Music Recommendation App!
+Welcome to Reccify!
 This Android application, developed using Java on Android Studio, provides personalized music recommendations based on user preferences and Spotify data.

 ## Features